Sustainable Packaging

 Certification pathways get their own lane.
 Read the lot-level documentation, verify third-party lab reports (ISTA protocols for durability, ASTM for compostability), align expectations with composting partners, and never launch without the certificate number checked against the plant register.
 ASTM D6400 is the North American go-to, while EN 13432 rules Europe; some facilities accept both but require the certificate number to validate incoming loads.
 A client once assumed a vague “biodegradable” tag was enough, failed a pickup, and re-running the campaign cost $0.12 per box in expedited freight.
 I still think about that when I see ambiguous certification claims—it’s a red flag like a flashing neon sign.

 Printing options matter as much as structural specs, but they all must use soy-based inks.
 Digital suits short runs with variable data, flexo handles higher volumes, and offset serves up the best color fidelity for brand storytelling.
 I always coordinate with the printer to ensure drying time doesn’t interfere with the compostable claim—tacky inks invite dust and can fail moisture tests.
-Trust me, once you see dust stuck to inks because they weren’t fully cured, you'd understand why this entire page feels like a public service announcement.
+Trust me, once you see dust stuck to inks because they weren’t fully cured, you’ll start asking for dryer dwell time, cure temperature, and stack-off timing on every press sheet.

 Step-by-Step Guide to Compostable Holiday Gift Boxes